Mahin556/K8S/volumes/pv-pvc.md

   - **In-tree drivers** (legacy; e.g., `awsElasticBlockStore`, `azureDisk`)
   - **CSI drivers** (modern; e.g., `ebs.csi.aws.com`, `azurefile.csi.azure.com`)

 > In many cases, developers are well-versed with Kubernetes and can handle the creation of **PersistentVolumeClaims (PVCs)** themselves.
-With the introduction of **StorageClasses**, the process of provisioning **PersistentVolumes (PVs)** has been **automated**—eliminating the need for Kubernetes administrators to manually coordinate with storage admins and pre-create PVs.
+With the introduction of **StorageClasses**, the process of provisioning **PersistentVolumes(PVs)** has been **automated**—eliminating the need for Kubernetes administrators to manually coordinate with storage admins and pre-create PVs.
 When a PVC is created with a **StorageClass**, Kubernetes **dynamically provisions** the corresponding PV.
 We’ll explore StorageClasses in detail shortly.

 ---

 #### **Access Modes in Kubernetes Persistent Volumes**

-Persistent storage in Kubernetes supports various access modes that dictate how a volume can be mounted.
+Persistent storage in Kubernetes supports various access modes that dictate how a volume can be mounted by Pods and Nodes.
 Access modes essentially govern how the volume is mounted across **nodes**, which is critical in clustered environments like Kubernetes.

+These access modes determine:
+  * Whether a volume is read-only or read-write
+  * Whether it can be mounted by one Pod or many
+  * Whether multiple Nodes can access it simultaneously

 once ---> block storage
 many ---> file storage